 - Works quickly to penetrate rust and corrosion

-- Special aerosol sprayer allows it to reach tight spaces
+- A special aerosol sprayer allows it to reach tight spaces

 - Loosens stuck and seized bolts, nuts, pulleys, shafts, etc